 The pole light must always be in place and illuminated when visibility is limited.
 The pole light must be displayed while underway from sunset to sunrise.

 Boats equipped with factory installed towers do not have a stern light pole, even though the rear light receptcle is installed.
-If you would like a rear 360 pole light so you may operate your boat after dark with the tower removed, you may purchase one from your dealer.

-Tower Pole Light
+Tower Navigation Light